Zhong-Shan-Hui/visitor-entry-system/README.md

 There should also be a provision for the visitor to check-out easily.

-# Working of website-
+# Working of system-

-Steps given shows the working of website:
+Steps given shows the working:

-1) Visitor needs to fill up his/her details on the website.
+1) Visitor needs to fill up his/her details on the system.
 2) He/She will receive a mail with his/her e-pass.
 In the meantime, visitor's host will also receive a mail that a guest has arrived for him/her.
 3) During check-out, visitor needs to click on the check-out link provided in the e-pass.